 We understand individuals who intern with us have other constraints on their time.
 We require interns work 10 hours/week in the fall or spring semesters and 20 hours/week in the summers.
 Your schedule must fit within normal business hours and be approved by your supervisor.
 We ask that you work a regular schedule (i.e., the same times each week of the program) and that you don’t work extra-long (more than 8 hours) or short (less than 2 hours) shifts at any given time.

 Are your internships paid?

 Yes!
 Students will receive a $3,000 stipend during the summer semesters, and a $2,250 stipend during the spring and fall semesters.
 In addition, we invest heavily in mentoring and student development by keeping our supervisor-to-intern ratio extremely low.
 Additionally, each term we host a series of speaking events from professionals working in security, policy and research to serve as learning opportunities for students looking to enter a similar field.
 Interns find these opportunities with our colleagues, funders and alums extremely beneficial.
-In addition, the University of Maryland has several opportunities for UMD students to apply for unpaid internship stipends.
+In addition, START and the University of Maryland have several opportunities for students to apply for unpaid internship stipends.
 Click here for more information.